teambit/bit/src/scope/lanes/README.md

 - `bit switch --create`: creates a new lane-object.
 - `bit snap`: adds an entry to the lane-object and to the workspace-lane.
 - `bit export`: 1) deletes all records from workspace-lane (as they're in sync with the remote).
 2) pushes the lane-object to the remote.
 On the remote, the lane-object is created or updated/merged.
 - `bit import/fetch`: 1) creates/updates lane-object in the scope.
-2) creates/updates remote-lane. the remote-lane is updated also for master.
+2) creates/updates remote-lane. the remote-lane is updated also for main.

 ### Merge during import